-- 5. For Oval Sprint, and Enduro racing: At least one hundred forty-four (144) square inches of visible area on both the driver's front and back (upper body) will be blaze orange in color at all events.
+- 5. For Oval Sprint, and Vintage Oval racing: At least one hundred forty-four (144) square inches of visible area on both the driver's front and back (upper body) will be blaze orange in color at all events.
 Jackets / Pullovers / Jerseys will be teched lying flat on the ground front and back.
 Gloves and clothing, along with at least above ankle leather boots are mandatory (above ankle boot must have a minimum of 6 inches of leather above the ankle). - 6.
 Eye protection mandatory; facemasks may be required at the starting line at the discretion of the Race Director.
 If corrective lenses are required to drive a motor vehicle, the driver will also be required to wear them when racing. - 7.
 Hearing protection is mandatory in all non-stock classes in all types of competition.
 Recommended for all stock class competition. - 8.
 The use of upper body protection equipment is mandatory, except for enclosed cockpits.
 The upper body protection must cover all body areas shown in illustration.
 It will protect the driver in mid-body and back areas and be capable of resisting penetration and dissipating force of impacts while absorbing the shock of most blows.
-Typical motocross vests do not meet this rule. - 9.
-Shin and knee guards are mandatory.
-Shin and knee guards will be worn on both legs.
-The shin guard must extend from the instep to above the kneecap and be constructed of an impenetrable material. - 10.
-Upper Arm Pads and Elbow pads are highly recommended in all forms of racing. - 11.
-Neck bracing is driver preference and is not required. - 12.
-Drivers, crew members, team owners, staff, and support people may not be physically on the race surface at any time once an event has started.
-This includes walking the track to inspect for changing track conditions and other concerns.
-Anyone doing so will be penalized at the race director's discretion.
-Penalties may range from a verbal warning to ejection from the facility.
+Typical motocross vests do not meet this rule.
+Competing with upper body protection that is not the same as presented at safety inspection will result in disqualification.